rajjwal/IonDTNAndroidStarter/README.md

 - First, we have to select a node number:
 <img src="./resources/ion_dtn_setup_node_number.png">
 Just choose "1" in order to ensure compatibility with the configuration file used in all subsequent steps.

 - After pressing the arrow button, you have to select one of the two setup options:
 <img src="./resources/ion_dtn_setup_init_selection.png">

-For our "Hello World" project, please choose "Setup configuration based on file" and proceed by taping on the arrow button.
+- For our "Hello World" project, please choose "Setup configuration based on file" and proceed by taping on the arrow button.

 - Depending on the Android version of your device and your security settings, you might be asked to give IonDTN the permission to access the devices external memory (which is the the memory that is accessible by the user and all other applications).
 Grant the permission and tap the arrow button to proceed.
 <img src="./resources/ion_dtn_setup_select_path.png">
 - In the upcoming dialog you have to select an appropriate configuration file.
 For the purpose of our project, select the modified android_node.rc.

 - If the setup succeeded (i.e. the configuration file was consistent), you will see the following screen:
 <img src="./resources/ion_dtn_setup_complete.png">

 IonDTN Setup is now complete.
 Click on the button to leave setup and you will be redirected to the main status screen of the application.
 <img src="./resources/ion_dtn_status_fragment.png">

 ### Forming the test topology
-The topology for our test is as follow:
+The topology for our test is as follows:
 <img src = "./resources/topology_hello_world.png">